Uninen/tweets-to-json/README.md

 This was originally built for an easy way to provide external data to Hugo data templates.

-Note: according to [user_timeline docs](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/timelines/api-reference/get-statuses-user_timeline) it "can only return up to 3,200 of a user's most recent Tweets".
+Note: this script is not intended for huge datasets, it handles all tweets in memory.
+According to [user_timeline docs](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/timelines/api-reference/get-statuses-user_timeline) it "can only return up to 3,200 of a user's most recent Tweets".
 YMMV.
 Read also [about Twitter's rate limits](https://developer.twitter.com/en/docs/rate-limits).

 ## Configuration